 The Lifetime Youth Wave Kayak is a 6 foot yak designed for children from the age of 5 and up to 130 pounds.
-It is a durable UV protected polyethylene sit-on-top yak that can be a great vessel for kids to learn paddling techniques in and to use on calm summer days at the beach.
+It is a durable polyethylene sit-on-top yak, with added UV protection, that can be a great vessel for kids to learn paddling techniques in and to use on calm summer days at the beach.

 It features a stable hull with reverse chine for added flip resistance.
 It also benefits from self bailing scupper holes in the cockpit area and a molded seat.

 It features an open cockpit and the back deck is sloped to create a swim-up platform where kids can easily climb back on after jumping in the water.
 However, this means there is no dedicated cargo deck or bungee rigging to secure any gear.

 7: Vibe Skipjack 90 (Fishing Time!)

-The Vibe Skipjack 90 is a 9 foot sit-on-top yak that is designed for stability and ease of use.
+The Vibe Skipjack 90 is a 9 foot boat with an open cockpit that is designed for stability and ease of use.
 It can be a great choice for beginners, especially if you’re after an affordable vessel with added features for comfort, similar to some expensive models.

 The Skipjack features a Deluxe seat with a padded seat bottom and adjustable padded seat back, which can make longer paddling sessions more comfortable.
 There is also a center storage hatch for keeping small items dry and there are storage decks at both the front and rear, with bungee rigging.

 This budget kayak is of a light weight, for easy transport.
 It features built-in rod holders for fishing and comes with a paddle so you can head out on paddling adventures without delay.
 While it doesn't have a rudder system, you may be able to modify it with aftermarket accessories.

 Where Can I Buy A Cheap Kayak?

 Online can be one of the best places when searching for a budget kayak, as it can give you access to a wider market.